onosproject/onos-docs/docs/content/developers/deploy_onos_classic.md

   - role: worker
   - role: worker
 ```
-After saving such configuration ina file, e.g. `cluster.cfg`, then you can create the cluster with:
+After saving this configuration in a file, e.g. `cluster.cfg`, you can create the cluster with:
 ```bash
 kind create cluster --name onos-classic --config cluster.cfg
 ```

 ### Disable Atmoix persistent volumes for clean state after restart
-Atomix comes with the capability to save data to persistent volumes to preserve it across re-start.
+Atomix comes with the capability to save data to persistent volumes to preserve it across re-starts of the containers.
 For easiness of development lifecycle and to achieve a clean slate every time such feature needs to be disabled.
 It's disabled by passing `--set atomix.persistence.enabled=false`
 So the resulting command will be
 ```bash
 helm -n micro-onos install onos-classic onosproject/onos-classic --set atomix.persistence.enabled=false
 ```
-You can verify no persistent volumes are present with
+You can verify that no persistent volumes are present with
 ```bash
 kubectl -n micro-onos get pvc
 ```

 ### Deploy on a single node Kind installation
 This is the simplest possible deployment with a local Atomix installation and
 a single replica.